feideconnect/core-apis/docs/apigkadm.md

       "name": "testgk", "owner": {"id": "p:6fc96878-fdc5-4fc3-abfc-6fcc018ff0fc",
       "name": "Sigmund Augdal"}, "scopedef": null, "descr": "sigmund tester"}]

-Lists some public information about the registered api gatekeepers for clients to use when requesting permission.
+Lists some public information about registered api gatekeepers for clients to use when requesting permission.
+Only gatekeepers whose status contains 'public' are included.

+### Optional parameters

+- `max_replies`: Maximum number of api gatekeepers to return.
+This number is also limited by a system configured value.
+- `query`: A string to search for in the id and name fields of the public gatekeepers.
+The search is a case insensitive substring search.

 ## Checking whether a gatekeeper id is already in use